-The responsibilities with the GTA include report annually to the WHO and share the activity with Member Societies.
-A summary slide set, updated annually, outlining annual and cumulative activity will be uploaded to the WBMT website for public use.
-Activity reports in the form of a manuscript will be published at least once every other year.
+The responsibilities with the GTA include report annually to the WHO and share the activity with member societies.
+A summary slide set, updated annually outlying annual and cumulative activity will be uploaded in the WBMT website for public use.
+Activity reports in form of manuscript for publication are included among the dissemination of global transplant activity and will be done in a minimum schedule of one every other year.

-Global Activity Survey Guiding Principle #3
+Global Transplant Activity Guiding Principle #3

 The WBMT has ownership of the GTA data and any use needs to be approved by the WBMT.
-This includes data requests and proposals for scientific studies that seek to utilize these data for analysis.
+This includes data requests and proposal for scientific studies that seek to utilize this data for analysis.